 Creating a safe space for you is of the utmost importance; witnessing and listening to all you have to bring to each session with empathy, understanding but without judgement forms the bedrock of my approach.
 In particular, I work with survivors of childhood trauma, abuse and sexual violence to help build their self-esteem and reduce anxiety.

 I graduated from Bristol University in 2014 with a distinction in an integrative approach.
 This enables me to draw on various approaches to therapy such as CBT and psychodynamic therapy.

-I have also completed training in bereavement counselling, solution focused approach to suicide and sexual violence and trauma.
+I have also completed training in bereavement counselling, solution focused approach to suicide, sexual violence and trauma as well as an effective anti-anxiety technique called Emotional Freedom Technique.
 All of this has provided a wide base of methods and perspectives to draw upon when offering individual counselling support.

 As a registered Member of the British Association for Counselling and Psychotherapy, I am bound by their ethical code of conduct.
 For further information please see their website at www.bacp.co.uk